Online Learning with Multiple Fairness Regularizers via Graph-Structured Feedback: Motivating Examples

-Here, we would like to learn the trade-off between the regularisers and the revenue of the platform, only with the single scalar weight $w^{(j,t)}=0.1$.
-The value of action vertices are binary, i.e. $a^{(i,t)}\in\{0,1\}$, with $\sum_{i\in[I]}a^{(i,t)}\leq 1$, which depending on the discretisation of time, and may be single advertisements or all advertisements auctioned off within a given time slot.
-Correspondingly, the state transmission function $P$ is set to be $s^{(j,t)}=s^{(j,t-1)}+a^{(j,t)}$.
+Here, we would like to learn the trade-off between the regularizers and the income of the platform.
+Correspondingly, the state transmission function $P$ is set to be $s^{(f_k,t)}=s^{(f_k,t-1)}+1$ if $a_k$ is executed in time $t$ otherwise the state stays the same.

-\paragraph{OPT$_D$:} In the example above, the best sequence of actions would choose a different $a^i,i\in I$ within the budget $B = 1$ of each round.
-Perhaps it could conduct $a^1$ in the first round and $a^2$ in the second round, with the corresponding actions and states being \eqref{equ:example:dynamic}.
+\paragraph{OPT$_D$:} In the example above, the best sequence of actions would choose different actions of each round.
+Perhaps it could conduct $a_1$ in the first round and $a_2$ in the second round.
+Let $s^{(F,t)}$ be the $3$-dimensional vector $[s^{(f_1,t)},s^{(f_2,t)},s^{(f_3,t)}]$, then with the corresponding states being